hailocs/hailo-apps-infra/hailo_apps/python/api_apps/Examples/Open WebUI.md

 ### Configure Open WebUI

-1. Open your browser and navigate to the Open WebUI interface at http://localhost:8080
+1. Open your browser and navigate to the Open WebUI interface at: **http://localhost:8080**

 2. In **Settings → Admin Settings → Connections**, add the Hailo-Ollama API URL:
    ```